-Our contribution to national economy is thus: Providing financial products and services:
+Our contribution to national economy is thus:

-As a financial services provider, UCL contributes to the economic prosperity by providing financial products and services to the industrial undertakings including SMEs which have become keys to economic growth of the country and without opening up of the financial sector to semi urban and rural areas, the projected growth of the economy will not be achievable.
+Providing financial products and services: As a financial services provider, UCL contributes to the economic prosperity by providing financial products and services to the industrial undertakings including SMEs which have become keys to economic growth of the country and without opening up of the financial sector to semi urban and rural areas, the projected growth of the economy will not be achievable.
 UCL has given strong focus in green financing in order to ensure its commitment to be a part of the sustainable development of the economy.
-Based on the financials as on 31 December 2022, UCL has a total credit exposure with around 2,183 customers of Tk.
-12,996.13 million.
+Based on the financials as on 31 December 2023, UCL has a total credit exposure with around 2,294 customers of Tk.
+12,354.24 million.
 Such credit facilities were extended mostly for capacity building of the borrowers, importation of capital machineries, business expansion and working capital.
 Through its subsidiary companies, UCL group also manages IPOs of different companies to raise capital from the capital market.
 This is how UCL contributes to the industrialization and capital market development of Bangladesh and thus helping employment generation.
 Also the Company has mobilized term deposits of Tk.
-8,478.60 million from 1,280 numbers of depositors helping them build up savings for investment in national economy.
+8,136.76 million from 857 numbers of depositors helping them build up savings for investment in national economy.

-DIRECT ECONOMIC VALUE GENERATED IN 2022 (in millions Taka)
+DIRECT ECONOMIC VALUE GENERATED IN 2023

-(Ir Million Taka)
+(In Million Taka)

-UCL's total revenue Distributed va Economic value retained
+UCL's total revenue Distributed va lue Economic value retained

 Operating cost : Tk.
-2,4 471.43
+6 6,384.04

-Salaries and benefit Tk.
-(2,062.35)
+Salaries and benefit ts:Tk.
+170.23 Tk.
+(6,069.70)

 Tk.
-619.78 Taxes : Tk.
-35.36 11.
-(2,002.00)
+315.67 Taxes : Tk.
+29.10 18.
+(0,007.70)

-Dividends :Tk. -
+Dividends : Tk.
+00

-Community giving :Tk. -
+Community giving :Tk 00

-Operating costs include interest expenses, provision and management expenses excluding salaries and benefits.
+\ Operating costs include interest expenses, provision and management expenses excluding salaries and benefits